-Here I gave a small shopping list enough for 2 weeks for a family of six or for 1 month for a family of 3 people.
-You can make a purchase with about $ 77 (+/-).
-Compared this menu with the dehydrated food packages or buckets, here you’re eating a delicious home-cooked meal, real proteins and real carbs.
-Rice, beans, canned sausages or tuna and vegetables.
-Of course, this estimate does not include seasonings, condiments but are cheap when bought in quantities and have plenty of food for a nice meal.
+Compared this menu with the dehydrated food packages or buckets, here you’re eating a delicious home-cooked meal, real proteins, and real carbs.
+The only ingredients on this list are; rice, beans, sausages, or tuna and vegetables (all canned).
+Of course, this estimate does not include seasonings or condiments, but they are cheap when bought in quantities.

-- 3 days for a family of 4.
+- Or three days for a family of 4.

-- 4 days for a family of 3.
+- Or Four days for a family of 3.

 - 1 can of beans (15.5onz @ $ 0.79) = 4 servings = You need 11 cans for a family of 6 in a week = $ 8.69.